danmartens/schema/README.md

 ### Schemas

-Schemas are objects whose values are `Validator`s.
+Schemas are objects whose values are Validators.
 They’re used to validate more complex data.
 A schema for validating blog post data might look something like this:

 ```typescript
 const postSchema = {